-Photoshop is the world's go-to photo editing software – so much so that the word has become verbified, like 'Hoover' or 'Google'.
-This might give the impression that Adobe's photo editing software is the undisputed champion, but that all depends on what you use it for – for your purposes it may be a case of using a sledgehammer to crack a nut.
+Photoshop is the world's go-to photo-editing software – so much so that the word has become a verb, like 'Hoover' or 'Google'.
+This might give the impression that Adobe's photo-editing software is the undisputed champion, but that all depends on what you use it for – for some purposes it may be a case of using a sledgehammer to crack a nut.

-There are a wide range of capable alternatives to Photoshop, some of them paid-for and some free, but this list of the best photo editing software wouldn't be complete without the ubiquitous Adobe application as well.
-Here is a selection of the very best for desktop and browser, and some come with mobile versions, too.
+There are a wide range of capable alternatives to Photoshop, some of them paid-for and some free, but this list of the best photo-editing software wouldn't be complete without the ubiquitous Adobe application as well.
+Here's a selection of the very best for desktop and browser, and some come with mobile versions, too.